Christians grow anxious in "100 percent" Islamic Sudan

 HARDLINE ISLAMISTS

 Officials strongly deny any discrimination against Christians.
-"All religions can practice their faith in total freedom," said Rabie Abdelati, a senior official in Bashir's National Congress Party.
+"All religions can practise their faith in total freedom," said Rabie Abdelati, a senior official in Bashir's National Congress Party.
 "There are no restrictions at all."

 Authorities say Kamis' church was bulldozed only after it lost a legal case against a businessman who claimed the land.